Rankability Under Constraint (WIP)

 If models fail differently, they are rankable.

 Rankability is therefore not based on total closure.
-It is based on uneven performance under constraint.

 The Two-Sided Structure of Rankability